-The final rule made significant changes to existing marketing requirements for both Medicare Advantage and Part D plan marketing requirements.
+The RFI requests feedback on the elements of marketing that have both been effective or ineffective.
+The final Medicare marketing rule made significant changes to existing marketing requirements for both Medicare Advantage and Part D plan marketing requirements that we believe will be ineffective and place consumers in the hands of those entities CMS is trying to protect them from.
 NAHU members understand and support the concept of protecting Medicare beneficiaries from unscrupulous third-party marketing organizations (TPMOs), especially call centers that use deceptive tactics and offer inaccurate information about Medicare products and coverage.
 Our members who work directly with Medicare beneficiaries battle these misinformation campaigns daily and work tirelessly to make sure that beneficiaries do not make choices based on misleading and inaccurate information.
 Instead, it is always the goal of licensed and professional health insurance producers who work in the Medicare field to ensure that their clients purchase coverage that best meets both their personal needs and financial situation.